 - Charged in cents per kilowatt hour (c/kWh)

-- Estimated cost of the carbon tax is factored into the consumption charge
+- Estimated cost of the carbon tax is no longer factored into the consumption charge

 - Also known as service charge, fixed charge, daily supply charge, or service to property charge